MageSquare/property/README.md

-# property
+# Property Management

 Property Management

+Download
+	Run command npm install && nodemon server

-Add openimmo folder in root and create sub folder as per provider id Import zip into the your provider id folders
+Add "openimmo" folder in root
+	create sub folder as per provider id
+		Add zip into the your provider id folders

+Create One Folder unzip into the root